GluuFederation/docs-de-prod/docs/source/operation/custom-oxauth.md

           - ./volumes/oxauth/custom/i18n:/opt/gluu/jetty/oxauth/custom/i18n
           - ./volumes/oxauth/logs:/opt/gluu/jetty/oxauth/logs

-As we can see there are volumes for custom pages and static resources:
+As we can see, there are volumes for custom pages and static resources:

     volumes:
       - ./volumes/oxauth/custom/pages:/opt/gluu/jetty/oxauth/custom/pages
       - ./volumes/oxauth/custom/static:/opt/gluu/jetty/oxauth/custom/static

-Here's the screenshot of default oxAuth login page.
+Here's the screenshot of the default oxAuth login page.

 ![Screenshot](../img/oxauth-default-login.png)

-We are going to add text on top of the form and change the color of the button by running the following steps:
+As an example, add text to the top of the form and change the color of the button by following these steps:

 1. Get the `login.xhtml` from oxAuth container:

         docker cp oxauth:/opt/gluu/jetty/oxauth/webapps/oxauth/login.xhtml volumes/oxauth/custom/pages/login.xhtml

-2. Copy the following text and save it as `volumes/oxauth/custom/static/custom.css`:
+1. Copy the following text and save it as `volumes/oxauth/custom/static/custom.css`:

         #loginForm .btn-primary {
             background: #1a9db2
         }

-3. Modify `volumes/oxauth/custom/pages/login.xhtml`:
+1. Modify `volumes/oxauth/custom/pages/login.xhtml`:

         <!-- insert custom CSS -->
         <ui:define name="head">